smitkoli18ce5005/MDP_FunDooApi/readme.md

 * Code cleanup for user api
 * Added route in user api for forget and reset password
 * Code cleanup for notes api
+* Added route in notes api for getting all archived notes